dsoftwareinc/ghactions-manager/README.md

   to an organization, and you can choose a new organization variable's or secret's visibility (all repositories, or private/internal only).
 - **Collaborators** – view the repository's collaborators and add or remove them.
+- **Actions caches** – browse the repository's GitHub Actions caches (with per-branch filtering, sizes, and total storage usage) and delete stale entries.
 - **Environments** – create and delete deployment environments.
 For each environment:
     - Edit environment variables (add, update, delete).
     - Review environment secrets and deployment protection rules.